vinc/moros/doc/lisp-doc.md

 ### dict/keys

+Returns the keys of a dict.

     (dict/keys (dict "a" 1 "b" 2)) # => ("a" "b")

 ### dict/values

+Returns the values of a dict.

     (dict/values (dict "a" 1 "b" 2)) # => (1 2)